tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 is Specification Required {{!RFC8126}}.

 This document defines several Reserved values for ECH configuration extensions.
-These can be used by clients and servers to "grease" the contents of the ECH configuration, as inspired by {{?RFC8701}}.
+These can be used by servers to "grease" the contents of the ECH configuration, as inspired by {{?RFC8701}}.
 This helps ensure clients process ECH extensions correctly.
 When constructing ECH configurations, servers SHOULD randomly select from reserved values with the high-order